osm2pgsql-dev/osm2pgsql-website/road-map.md

 especially for a beginner, what all the possible options are and how they should be used in real-world use cases.

-The documentation should probably be moved to its own web site and be split into
+The documentation should probably be moved to its own website and be split into

 * reference documentation for users